| |

 In addition to being 100% gluten free, they have tons of options for vegans and vegetarians too.

-We got the lunch specials – banana blossom tacos and fish tacos – which are a solid deal and come with two tacos and some yucca fries.
+We got the lunch specials – banana blossom tacos and fish tacos – which come with two tacos and some yucca fries.
 There’s also a bowl on the lunch menu, but we opted for the tacos.

 The yucca fries and plantains are also fantastic, because of course they are.